103rd Street–Washington Heights station

 103rd Street–Washington Heights station is a commuter railroad station on Metra's Rock Island District line in the Washington Heights neighborhood of Chicago, Illinois, 12.0 mi from LaSalle Street Station, the northern terminus of the line.
-In Metra's zone-based fare system, 103rd Street–Washington Heights is in zone C. As of 2018, 103rd Street–Washington Heights is the 187th busiest of Metra's 236 non-downtown stations, with an average of 101 weekday boardings.
+In Metra's zone-based fare system, 103rd Street–Washington Heights is in zone 2.
+As of 2018, 103rd Street–Washington Heights is the 187th busiest of Metra's 236 non-downtown stations, with an average of 101 weekday boardings.

-As of 2022, 103rd Street—Washington Heights is served by eight inbound trains and nine outbound trains on weekdays.
+As of 2022, 103rd Street–Washington Heights is served by 17 trains (eight inbound, nine outbound) on weekdays.
 It is served during peak hours only, although it does get served by some reverse peak trains.